* European stocks finish higher

 * Dollar pares gains after data

-* Oil rises, gasoline jumps 10 pct as U.S. refineries reel (Updates to afternoon U.S. trading)
+* Oil rises, gasoline jumps 13.5 pct as U.S. refineries reel from Harvey (Updates to U.S. market close)

-NEW YORK, Aug 31 (Reuters) - U.S. stocks rose and Treasury prices gained slightly on Thursday after data showed U.S. inflation increased at its slowest pace since late 2015, boosting expectations that the Federal Reserve will hold off from increasing interest rates again this year.
+NEW YORK, Aug 31 (Reuters) - U.S. stocks rose on Thursday after data showed domestic inflation increased at its slowest pace since late 2015, boosting expectations that the Federal Reserve will hold off from increasing interest rates again this year.

-The dollar gave up early gains against a basket of major currencies, and gold prices rose as simmering tensions on the Korean peninsula supported sentiment.
+The dollar surrendered early gains against a basket of major currencies, and gold prices rose as simmering tensions on the Korean peninsula supported sentiment.

 U.S. consumer spending rose slightly less than expected in July and annual inflation increased at its slowest pace since late 2015.
-Investors' focus will then turn to the monthly U.S. payrolls report, to be released on Friday.
+Investors' focus now turns to the monthly U.S. payrolls report, to be released on Friday.

-MSCI's world index, which tracks shares in 46 countries, was up 0.6 percent, and touched a three week high.
+MSCI's world index, which tracks shares in 46 countries, was up 0.55 percent, having touched a three-week high.

 European stocks rallied after Reuters reported that the euro's rapid gains are worrying a growing number of European Central Bank policymakers, raising the chance asset purchases will be phased out only slowly.
 The pan-European STOXX 600 closed up 0.77 percent.